JASA-Authors/LPMEUGS-experiments/README.md

 ### simulation-results

-This folder contains the results from running the code in the simulation-code folder as described above.
+This folder contains the results from running the code in the simulation-full folder and real-data-code folder.

 ### data